Beth Lyons speaks on...

 I mean, these were, I, I don’t . . .

-I, I didn’t speak with him personally but the, the documentation I know, Bruguière’s international (_____) which was 60 page in French (____), and all the factual basis for, for, for his, his, his final determination and Abreu’s documents are public documents.
+I, I didn’t speak with him personally but the, the documentation I know, Bruguière’s international arrest warrant which is 60 page in French (____), and all the factual basis for, for, for his, his, his final determination and Abreu’s documents are public documents.

 I mean, I would assume that they were aware.
 I mean, I know that the, the, the prosecution, I've seen, you know, periodically in, in statements to the SC or the GA says, “Oh, we’re investigating the RPF,” or whatever they’re doing.
 I don’t know what they’re doing but in, in response to Bruguière, there’s been nothing; in response to Abreu, there’s been nothing.